Bent

 Another way to understand this is that enlightenment, salvation, liberation, the true Self, these are not attained through effort.
 They are not attained at all.
 They simply are.
 They are already our nature.
 Effort is necessary, yes, but only to clear away the delusion that they are not already who we are.
 Effort clears the way, but the steps are already taken.

 So, yes, seekers, do sit up, stand tall.
-But, with the reclining saints, we slouch our way into heaven.
+But then again, we slouch our way into heaven.
 Resting in that recognition, we let the years pass...

 A good weekend to go outside, lean back into the earth, look up, let go, and soar!